U-Keun/U-keun.github.io/README.md

 ### U-keun Song
-I'm a graduate student at Sungkyunkwan university and interseted in enumerative combinatorics.
+I'm a graduate student at Sungkyunkwan University and interseted in enumerative combinatorics.

 Yay.